Healthy Homes Assessment Pakipaki

 Draught Stopping Pakipaki

-Draughts are a major cause of lower temperatures in households.
-A cold home will cost more to heat, which means wasting energy and incurring higher costs.
+Draughts are a major cause of lower temperatures in homes.
+A humid house will cost more to heat, which means wasting energy and incurring higher costs.

-If you are able to feel external air flowing in or the air is clear from a hole or gap, then it’s likely a crack or hole which needs sealing in some way.
+If you can feel external air getting in, or see a clear draught from a hole or gap that is, it is most likely a gap or hole which needs sealing in somehow.
 Large gaps and cracks should be sealed permanently.
-Any gaps greater than 3mm that allow air in or out from your house require sealing.
-In the case of an open fireplace is not in use, it can cause draughts and should be blocked off.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as far as possible.
+The gaps that exceed 3mm that let air into or out into your house require to be sealed.
+For instance, if an open fireplace isn’t in use it may cause draughts and should be shut off.
+Property managers and landlords are accountable for making sure such draughts are eliminated whenever possible.

-There is no require to block off gaps or holes which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow movement of the building when the household warms and cools so that they are able to be closed and opened instead of than sticking.
-We will check all doors and windows in our Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes which are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow movement of the building as the home is heated and cools to allow them to be closed and opened rather than securing.
+We will inspect the windows and doors during our Healthy Homes assessment of your rental property.

 Check out the complete details for the Healthy Homes draught stopping requirements.